What Is Color Theory- A Comprehensive Guide

 In color theory, we use the color wheel to find out the color harmony.
 By this, we mean beautiful color combinations.
 Though color schemes indicate logical formations, we often avoid the rules to form different but beautiful combinations.

-Most of the time people use natural color combinations in different projects.
-For example, blue sunset indicates dark blue with orange or red.
+Most of the time, people use natural color combinations in different projects.
+For example, a blue sunset indicates dark blue with orange or red.
 Light sea beach indicates rustic tan or beige for the sand and sea green or turquoise for the seawater.
 Also, artists use different creative ways to form beautiful compositions.

 Color Tools for Designers

 Whether you are a designer in the graphics or web industry, you must be familiar with various color tools.
-In this part, we come with some of the best choices that will make your designing job more comfortable.
+In this part, we come up with some of the best choices that will make your designing job more comfortable.

 • ColorPick Eyedropper

-ColorPick Eyedropper is a free chrome extension to identify the color code of any element from any source on the web.
+ColorPick Eyedropper is a free Chrome extension to identify the color code of any element from any source on the web.
 It’s highly configurable and easy to use.
 You will get quick access to the sources to get inspiration from the site you browse online.

 • Colors & Fonts